yochaigal/cairn/wip/2e/how-does-wilderness-exploration-work.md

 ## Overview

-In Cairn, wilderness exploration and travel is mostly abstract, hand-waiving away the minutiae of the journey while still giving the party ample opportunities for interactivity and character agency.
+In Cairn, wilderness exploration and travel is mostly abstract, hand-waving away the minutiae of the journey while still giving the party ample opportunities for interactivity and character agency.

 ### Exploration Example